 Having started her investigation of movement through the lens of dance, Andrea discovered that, for many, this approach led to a disconnect between mind, body, and soul, and, to many around her, contributed to unhealthy lifestyle choices.

 She completed her yoga certification 10 years ago at Ishta Yoga in New York, having studied under the guidance of Yoga Works founder Alan Finger, and is a certified health coach through the Institute of Integrative Nutrition.
 She has taught at Bindu Yoga Studio, Gyrotronic Satnam, and Yoga Palm Beach, among others.

-(RYT-200, RYT-200, RYT-200) With an inquisitive nature that has led him to investigate the many branches of yogic philosophy and movement, Emanuel studies the Ashtanga Yoga System in Rishikesh, India, and completed his first teacher training with Kalpana Radhika Yoga.
+(RYT-200) With an inquisitive nature that has led her to investigate the many branches of yogic philosophy and movement, Jessica has a background in yoga and pilates, and a passion for music and music education.

 Jessica La Paglia

 (RYT-500) Originally from New York, Jessica has been a student of yoga for 12 years, and in May 2017, she completed her yoga teacher training at Zeal Yoga in Jupiter.
 She recently completed her 500 hour certification at Strala Yoga in New York.

 She is continually inspired by yoga’s transformative power, both internally and externally, and finds it to be an expression of spirit.
 For Jessica, yoga is the glue that unites us all with Universal love and connection.

 Jessica is also a Licensed Massage Therapist and takes joy in blending her experiences with hands on adjustments/assists to help her students find a fuller experience in their yoga practice.

 (RYT-500) Nikki lives a life of "metta," or "loving-kindness," compassion, truth, friendship, faith, service, and gratitude, and the wish for the happiness of others.